ApiLogicServer/Docs/docs/Tech-AI-sqlite.md

 !!! pied-piper ":bulb: TL;DR - Working Software, Now"

-      Agile correctly advises getting Working Software as fast as possible, to faciliate Business User Collaboration and Iteration.
+      Agile correctly advises getting Working Software as fast as possible, to facilitate Business User Collaboration and Iteration.
 Using AI and API Logic Server helps you achieve this:

       1. **Create Database With ChatGPT**